Art and Design

 All children should have the opportunity to develop their particular skills through thecurriculum and through the range of experiences and opportunities that our school offers.
 In partnership with our family of schools and local community groups, we create a culture of learning through the arts that is accessible to all students and to the wider community.

-A dual curriculum approach following the school closure in March 2020 ensured that Art and Design continued to be delivered in a way which reflected the subject’s vision and approach to learning.
+A duel curriculum approach following the school closure in March 2020 and January 2021 ensured that Art and Design continued to be delivered in a way which reflected the subject’s vision and approach to learning.